microsoft/terminal/README.md

 ## I tried running WindowsTerminal.exe and it crashes

-Cause 1: You tried to launch "Windows Terminal" solution which will fail.
+Cause 1: You tried to launch the "WindowsTerminal" project outside of its package.

 Solution 1: Build & deploy `CascadiaPackage` from Visual Studio, and run the Windows Terminal (Dev Build) app.